-As a multinational company, Sika is still able to act as rapidly as a medium-sized enterprise and respond to business opportunities with high implementation speeds.
-To ensure that this remains the case, employee know-how must be kept in sync with current trends and market demands.
-In 2020, Sika spent a total of CHF 6.4 million (2019: CHF 12.3 million) on employee development.
-As a result of the pandemic, in 2020, many classroom trainings had to be postponed and have been partially virtualized.
+Sika is as agile as a medium-sized enterprise which allows the company to implement business opportunities quickly.
+To ensure that this remains the case, employee expertise must be kept in alignment with current trends and market demands.
+In 2021, Sika spent a total of CHF 8.8 million (2020: CHF 6.4 million) on employee development.

 Sika Sustainability Academy

 Sustainability is a strategic pillar, a competitive advantage and a key component of the company’s innovation drive and Growth Strategy 2023.
 In 2022, after 2 years break due to the COVID-19 pandemic, the Sika Sustainability Academy – a flagship global sustainability education program - took place from October 17 to October 20 in Preston (UK).

 Local Sustainability Champions support the local management and teams in analyzing and prioritizing focus areas, codeveloping a “More Value – Less Impact” roadmap, initiating and coordinating activities with business relevance and building up a local sustainability committee to engage employees on all levels.